Types of Invoice Discounting

 Disclosed Invoice Discounting (DID)

-As the name suggests this product is not confidential from customers, but once again the client maintains their own invoice collection function.
+As the name suggests this product is not confidential from the client's customers, but once again the client maintains their invoice collection function.
 There will be general notice of assignment letters sent at the outset of the arrangement, advising the customers of the discounter's involvement, and there will normally be a notice of assignment required to be added to every new invoice.

 The facility will normally be operated on a "bulk" basis but in some cases, there may be a "shadow sales ledger".
 Prepayments are made against your invoices as described previously.

-The disclosed nature of the facility puts the financier in a safer risk position, so they are likely to be able to offer this kind of service to customers that may not have qualified for a confidential facility.
+The disclosed nature of the facility puts the financier in a safer risk position, so they are likely to be able to offer this kind of service to customers who may not have qualified for a confidential facility.

 Recourse and Non Recourse

 Both CID and DID can operate on either a recourse or a non-recourse basis (non-recourse includes bad debt protection).
-Recourse is most common in the UK, it effectively means that if an invoice is not paid after a defined (and extended) period of time (recourse period), the prepayment against that invoices has to be repaid.
+Recourse is most common in the UK, it effectively means that if an invoice is not paid after a defined (and extended) period of time (recourse period), the prepayment against that invoice has to be repaid.
 In practice, it is often prepayments against new invoicing that offset any invoices that recourse, rather than the client having to come up with the money.
 This is one of the benefits of discounting your whole sales ledger.

 Protected ID (PID)